 History advisers can also inform students about fellowship opportunities open to history students.
 These fellowships include the Mellon Mays Undergraduate Fellowship and the City College Fellowship, both of which target students interested in careers in academia or research.
 In addition, history students have the opportunity to apply for the Kaye Scholars Program, which provides support for students across the humanities.

 What if I have a question about something that is not mentioned on this page?This description of the undergraduate advising process is not meant to cover every instance when a student might wish or need to speak with an adviser.
-History advisers are always happy to speak with students interested in pursuing a history major or who simply want to inquire about a history class.
+History advisers are always happy to speak with students who are interested in pursuing a history major or who simply want to inquire about a history class.
 Please do not hesitate to contact an adviser with any question you may have.
 If we cannot answer it, we will direct you to someone who can.

 For more information contact: